chubbymaggie/fast/doc/usage.md

 ## Input source code, output efficient structures, and vice versa.

-All the examples can be obtained when you run the testing script with any argument, e.g.:

-  $ cd test && keep=1 ./test.sh

 ### Convert from source code to SrcML

   $ fast Hello.java Hello.xml